Kailen Sheridan

-Kailen Mary Iacovoni Sheridan (born July 16, 1995) is a Canadian professional soccer player who plays as a goalkeeper for San Diego Wave FC of the National Women's Soccer League (NWSL) and the Canada national team.
-She previously played for Sky Blue FC / NJ/NY Gotham FC and played college soccer for the Clemson Tigers.
-She was named NWSL Goalkeeper of the Year with the Wave in 2022.
+Kailen Mary Iacovoni Sheridan (born July 16, 1995) is a Canadian professional soccer player who plays as a goalkeeper for the North Carolina Courage of the National Women's Soccer League (NWSL) and the Canada national team.

+Sheridan played college soccer for the Clemson Tigers and was drafted by Sky Blue FC (later NJ/NY Gotham FC) in the third round of the 2017 NWSL College Draft.
+After five seasons there, she was traded to expansion club San Diego Wave, winning NWSL Goalkeeper of the Year in their debut season in 2022 and the NWSL Shield in 2023.

+Sheridan made her senior debut for Canada in 2016, since making over 60 appearances.
+She won gold with the national team at the 2020 Olympics and was also part of the squads at the 2019 and 2023 FIFA Women's World Cups and the 2024 Olympics.

 College career

 Sheridan played her college soccer for the Clemson Tigers.
 Sheridan played for the Tigers from 2013 to 2016 under coach Eddie Radwanski.
 Sheridan made 76 appearances for the Tigers recording 229 saves and 28 shutouts.
 In both 2014 and 2015, Sheridan was named to the All-ACC first team.
 Her nomination to the team in 2014 was the first for a Tiger since 2007.

 Club career

 Toronto Lady Lynx

 In 2013, she played with the Toronto Lady Lynx.

 NJ/NY Gotham

 In January 2017, Sheridan was selected as the 23rd overall pick by Sky Blue FC at the 2017 NWSL College Draft.
 She was later named an allocated player by Canada Soccer.

 Sheridan was named to the Team of the Month for May 2017, she recorded 19 saves during the month, helping Sky Blue to a 3–1–0 record.
-Sheridan's 2018 season saw her start and play all but one of Sky Blue's games where she led the league with 7.38 goals prevented per game.
+Sheridan's 2018 season saw her start and play all but one of Sky Blue's games.
 She started her 2019 season by winning back-to-back NWSL Saves of the Week in weeks 2 and 3.
 Sheridan was a finalist for NWSL Goalkeeper of the Year twice at Sky Blue / Gotham FC in 2019 and 2021.